osmbe/website/content/posts/2020-11-15-motm-diseret.en.md

 **Thank you, Louis, for this interview.**

-*Translated from French by Pierre Parmentier*
+*Translated from French by Pierre Parmentier.*